 There used to be a Wagamama’s restaurant in Zurich which we really enjoyed visiting, often to satisfy my cravings for ramen, but mostly because they had a great kids’ menu and a little play area for the children.

-The menu always featured a sticky rice cake filled with mung beans and pork, a turnip cake, endless platters of spring rolls (egg rolls), roast pork with gorgeously seasoned crackling – all served with fresh vermicelli noodles, picked carrots and daikon, and an abundance of fresh salad and herbs.
+The menu always featured a sticky rice cake filled with mung beans and pork, a Chinese Turnip Cake, endless platters of spring rolls (egg rolls), roast pork with gorgeously seasoned crackling – all served with fresh vermicelli noodles, picked carrots and daikon, and an abundance of fresh salad and herbs.

 Get dinner on the table in 30 minutes with this Easy Sweet and Sour Chicken.
 A fresh and healthy version with less calories, but tastes amazing with a homemade sweet and sour sauce.
 No need for Chinese takeaway anymore!

 Recently, my son’s kindergarten teacher asked me if I cooked sweet and sour chicken at home.
 At first blush, I thought she was asking me (you know, the only Asian mother at a very traditional Swiss school) for a recipe.